beXel provides powerful Industrial Inspection Software to Digitalize Your Business

-NDT methods have been proven accurate and predictable, both qualities you want when it comes to maintenance procedures meant to ensure the safety of personnel and the longevity of equipment.
+Both qualities you want when it comes to maintenance procedures.
+As you will use both of them to ensure the safety of personnel and the longevity of equipment.

 beXel helps you execute all NDT methods reporting through the application:

-Visual testing (VT) is also known as visual testing examination, nondestructive inspection, or nondestructive evaluation or examination.
-It is the most common nondestructive testing method why?
+You can call Visual testing (VT) as visual testing examination or nondestructive inspection.
+Also, called nondestructive evaluation or examination.
+And it is the most common nondestructive testing method why?
 Because:

-- it involves observing a component with the naked eye to evaluate the presence of surface discontinuities.
+- Involves observing a component with the naked eye to evaluate the presence of surface discontinuities.

 Ultrasonic NDT (UT):